tdq132/tdq132.github.io/_posts/2023-08-27-solar-monitoring-pt2.md

 # That's it for now!
 Part 3 will probably dig into the nitty gritty of the Grafana Dashboard.
-Thanks for reading
+Thanks for reading!